 Who is eligible to take a dual-enrollment college class?

-- Students should consult with their high school counselor or an RCC college counselor to determine which courses are considered transfer courses.
+Students should consult with their high school counselor or the RCC high school academic pathway advisor to determine which courses are considered transfer courses.

 How does a dual enrollment course differ from an Advanced Placement (AP) course?